-The Members of NARMADA GELATINES LIMITED Room No. 28 , CARAVS , 15 , Civil Lines , Jabalpur -482001
+The Members of

+NARMADA GELATINES LIMITED Room No. 28, CARAVS,

+15, Civil Lines, Jabalpur -482001

-I have examined the relevant registers, records, forms returns and disclosures received from the Directors of M/s Narmada Gelatines Limited (CIN: L241111MP1961PLC016023) and having registered office at Caravs, Room No. 28, 15 Civil Lines, Jabalpur - 482 001 (hereinafter referred to as "the Company") produced before me by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) and Schedule V Para C clause (10)(i) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+I have examined the relevant registers, records, forms returns and disclosures received from the Directors of Narmada Gelatines Limited (CIN :: L24111MP1961PLC016023) and having registered office at 1, Bishop Lefroy Road, Kolkata - 700020 (hereinafter referred to as "the Company") produced before me by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) and Schedule V Para C clause (10)(i) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-In my opinion and to the best of my information and according to the verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in as considered necessary and explanations furnished to me by the company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ending 31st March, 2022 has been debarred or disqualified from being appointed or continuing as Directors of the Companies by the SEBI, MCA or any such other Statutory Authority.
+In my opinion and to the best of my information and according to the verifications (including Directors Identification Number (DIN)) status at the portal www.mca.gov.in as considered necessary and explanations furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the Financial Year ended 31st March, 2023 has been debarred or disqualified from being appointed or continuing as Directors of the Companies by the SEBI, MCA or any such other Statutory Authority.